 Olivier Giroud was the next to be introduced - for his 200th Arsenal appearance - and we saw out the game in comfortable fashion, to reach the top of the league.

 Referee: Lee Mason

-Copyright 2024 The Arsenal Football Club plc.
+Copyright 2024 The Arsenal Football Club Limited.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source.